Adaptive Multi-view and Temporal Fusing Transformer for 3D Human Pose Estimation: Method

 \subsection{Multi-view Fusing Transformer}

-As mentioned above, our framework should measure the relationship between the features from an arbitrary number of views and utilize information about them.
-Recently, transformer model has made tremendous success in Natural Language Processing (NLP) and Computer Vision tasks\cite{raghu2021vision}.
-It is characteristic with the ability to model dependencies in the input tokens regardless of their distance and enables immediate aggregation of global information\cite{vaswani2017attention}.
-Thus, transformer is suitable to measure the relationship between each pair of views and reconstruct the feature of each view according to the relationship.
-However, our purpose differs from conventional transformer in position encoding.
-In NLP and CV tasks, the absolute position is important for constructing semantic context.
-On the contrary, we only care about the relative relationship between each pair of views.
-Each view is equally important and we predict a 3D pose for each of them.
-So we modify the self-attention in transformer into Relative-Attention to bridge this gap.
+We target to measure the relationship between the features from an arbitrary number of views and fuse these features adaptively.
+Transformer models are characterized by the ability to model dependencies in the input tokens regardless of their distance and enable immediate aggregation of global information~\cite{vaswani2017attention}.
+Thus, the transformer is a candidate to complete this task.
+Nevertheless, the conventional transformer does not meet our requirements in position encoding, and Point Transformer~\cite{zhao2021point} has limitations in manipulating the value item.
+So, we design a Relative-Attention that measures the relative relationship between multiple viewpoints and employs a more elaborate value transform procedure.